digital-services-act/transparency-database/resources/markdown/api-documentation.md

 </pre>

-If you do not know your token or need to generate a new token you may do so in the [dashboard](/dashboard) of this application.
+If you do not know your token or need to generate a new token you may do so in the [user profile](/profile/start) of this application.
 Simply click the button "Generate New Token"

 This token will be shown one time, so it will need to be copied and stored safely.